 According to scrapbooking history, people wanted a way to preserve "scraps" that were important to them.
 Scraps included love letters, greeting cards, business cards, poems and other paper items of importance or sentimental value.
 Interestingly, embellishments were added to the pages.
 Ornate designed paper would be cut into small shapes and glued to the pages.

 Scrapbooking history has its roots in England.
-In the 15th century, commonplace books and friendship albums became popular.
-Letters, poems, recipes, quotes and similar items were kept in the commonplace books.
+In the 15th century, commonplace books and the friendship album became popular.
+Letters, poems, recipes, scrapbook quotes and similar items were kept in the commonplace books.

 Friendship albums were typically used when company was invited to a home.
 The company would be asked to sign the album and to include something personal.
 Some people included a quote, a poem or their thoughts about the homeowners.
 Others drew pictures.

 Over time, scrapbooking history included preserving black and white photos and newspaper clippings.
-To house these mementos, scrapbook albums were invented.
+To house these mementos, scrapbooking albums were invented.
 Many of these albums were large and bulky.

 During the mid-1800s, leather bound albums were manufactured and quite often contained themes.
 Some albums contained corner pockets to hold photos and even had pages for water coloring or drawing.

 In the late-1800s, Mark Twain capitalized on the scrapbooking idea and invented the Mark Twain's Adhesive Scrapbook.
 The book contained pre-pasted pages that made putting an album together super easy to do.